Acsxs/vulkan-engine/README.md

 2. If not already installed, install Vulkan SDK from [LunarG](https://vulkan.lunarg.com/sdk/home)
 3. If not already installed, install CMake from [CMake](https://cmake.org/download/)
 4. Open CMake (cmake-gui), navigate source code to project location, make sure it is the project folder and not the src folder
-5. Click "Configure"
-6. Click "Generate"
-7. Click "Open project"
-This should open Visual Studio.
-Right click on engine project in solution explorer, then click "Set as Startup Project", then just run the local windows debugger
+5. Click "Configure", then "Generate", then "Open project".
+This should open Visual Studio
+6. Right click on engine project in solution explorer, then click "Set as Startup Project"
+7. Run the local windows debugger

 ## Features
 - Basic gLTF file loading